renpy/renpy/sphinx/source/config.rst

     The mixer that is used when a :func:`Movie` automatically defines a channel for video playback.

+.. var:: config.new_translate_order = True

+    Enables the new order of style and translate statements introduced in :ref:`Ren'Py 6.99.11 <renpy-6.99.11>`.

 .. var:: config.new_substitutions = True